Q. Where do I obtain legal forms necessary to bring a case to court?

 Q. Can I call someone with a legal question?

-A. The Sheriff's Department is not allowed to give legal advice of any kind whatsoever.
+A. The Sheriff's Office is not allowed to give legal advice of any kind whatsoever.
 You may contact an attorney for legal advice.
 If you cannot afford an attorney, you may call Wisconsin Judicare Incorporated at 715-842-1681, to see if you qualify for their services.

 Q. Why can't you just go to the person's workplace and serve them the papers there?